bioidiap/bob.learn.em/doc/guide.rst

 An instance of :py:class:`bob.learn.em.JFABase` carries information about the matrices :math:`U`, :math:`V` and :math:`D`, which can be shared between several classes.
-In contrast, after the enrolment phase, an instance of :py:class:`bob.learn.em.JFAMachine` carries class-specific information about the latent variables :math:`y` and :math:`z`.
+In contrast, after the enrollment phase, an instance of :py:class:`bob.learn.em.JFAMachine` carries class-specific information about the latent variables :math:`y` and :math:`z`.